fosterc1/adapt-margueetext/README.md

 The marquee only moves when the user scrolls the page.
 Higher `_speed` values amplify the scroll-velocity effect.

+### \_disableAnimation (boolean):
+Manually disable the scrolling animation for accessibility purposes.
+When set to `true`, the text will be displayed statically without any movement.
+This is useful for:
+- Users who are sensitive to motion
+- Courses that need to meet strict accessibility requirements
+- Content that must be readable without animation
+- Testing purposes

+The default is `false`.
+When enabled, or when the user's system has `prefers-reduced-motion` enabled, the marquee will display only the first text item in a centered, static position.

 ## How It Works

 The component uses **scroll-velocity-based animation**: